KatrinaRosenberger/EasieRR/README.md

 EasieRR has an intuitive graphical user interface (GUI) displaying ECG, tachogram and Poincaré plots which facilitate manual detection and correction of artefacts.
 The software offers analysis of HRV in the time- and non-linear domain.

-EasieRR is a free software released under the GNU General Public License and comes without warranty of any kind.

 Application Documentation